Monitoring

 For information about available flags that can be passed when starting a recording, refer to the flight recorder command reference.

-Using either Zulu Mission Control, command line options provided to the Curity Identity Server, or jcmd, the resulting file can be analyzed and potentially shared with support.
+Using either Java Mission Control, command line options provided to the Curity Identity Server, or jcmd, the resulting file can be analyzed and potentially shared with support.
 This will give a lot of insight into the source of potential issues.
 For more information on Flight Controller and Mission Control, refer to the following sources:

 Status Endpoint